MV_EVENTS

 PARTITION_UNRECOVERABLE

-A partition is lost due to failure and no longer can be recovered.
+A partition is lost due to failure and can no longer be recovered.

 PIPELINE_STOPPED